mozilla/data-docs/src/cookbooks/bigquery/access.md

 Client SDKs do not access credentials the same way as the `gcloud` and `bq` command-line tools.
-The client SDKs generally assume that the machine is configured with a service account and will look for JSON-based credentials in several well-known locations rather than looking for user credentials.
+The client SDKs generally assume that the machine is configured with a service account and looks for JSON-based credentials in several well-known locations rather than looking for user credentials.

 If you have service account credentials, you can point client SDKs at them